rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-You need to execute the below commands at the device's terminal prompt.
+To create the catkin workspace, you have to execute the below commands at the device's terminal.

 ```bash
 cd $HOME